 Treatment must match Diagnosis

-If the patient is having any symptoms from the accident that are not consistent with the diagnosis, or imply additional injuries, it is important to write them in in the “S”ubjective section of the notes.
-While technically we are only allowed to treat what is on the diagnosis, documenting other pains from the accident help create a paper trail that may help the client in the future.
+If the patient is having any symptoms from the accident that are inconsistent with the current diagnosis, or imply additional injuries, the ONLY place you can put this is the Subjective section of the notes.
+Click the “Other” Box and describe them.
+Documenting other pains from the accident help create a paper trail that may help the client in the future.
 If you feel there is a glaring misdiagnosis, please tell the patient to talk to their doctor about getting it corrected.

 Session Dates